AlekVolsk/Blank-page/README.md

 ### EN:

+IMPORTANT!
+Release 1.0.5 is final, further support of this extension is not planned.

 ### All that this component does is display a blank page on the site that is attached to a menu item.

 **What is this for?**